gauravsaxena1997/mantra-wayfinding/README.md

 The generator operates on a set of non-negotiable principles to ensure high-quality, brand-safe, and effective content.

--   **Legibility First**: The motivational quote is the most important element.
-It must always be perfectly readable, with high contrast against its background.
+-   **Readability Above All**: The quote is the hero of the image.
+Its legibility is the primary goal, overriding other aesthetic considerations if they conflict.
+The text must be instantly and effortlessly readable.
 -   **Realistic Integration**: The quote should appear naturally integrated into the scene on a physical surface, respecting the laws of perspective.
 -   **Aesthetic Consistency**: All generated images should have a clean, modern, and photorealistic feel.
 -   **Brand Safety**: No logos, recognizable brands, celebrities, political symbols, or sensitive content is ever permitted.